Sparse Signal Processing with Linear and Nonlinear Observations: A Unified Shannon-Theoretic Approach: Applications with Linear Observations

-Figure \ref{fig:cs_bound} illustrates the lower bound on the number of measurements and shows that a necessary condition on $\SNR$ has to be satisfied for recovery.
-Our necessity result holds for all scalings of $K$ and $N$, while the sufficiency result holds in the fixed sparsity regime considered in Section \ref{subsec:iid}.
-Although we provided results for exact recovery with random $\bS$, it is easy to obtain results for partial recovery as we remark in Section \ref{sec:recovery}.
+In Figure \ref{fig:cs_bound}, we illustrate the lower bound on the number of observations for the setup of \cite{shuchin}, which shows that a necessary condition on $\SNR$ has to be satisfied for recovery, as we have stated above.

+\begin{remark} We showed that our relatively simple mutual information analysis gives us upper and lower bounds that are asymptotically identical to the best-known bounds obtained through problem-specific analyses in \cite{wang,Rad-11,shuchin} in their respective setups for most scaling regimes of interest.

+We also note that while the aforementioned work analyze bounds assuming a lower bound on the power of the support coefficients $\bmin$, our lower bound analysis proves that such a lower bound is \emph{required} for recovery.
+For instance, assuming there exists any one index $k \in S$ such that $\beta_k = 0$ with non-zero probability, for $\St = S \setminus \{k\}$ we would obtain $I_{\St,0} = 0$, showing that recovery is impossible due to Theorem \ref{thm:eps_lb}. \end{remark}

-Another interesting aspect of our analysis is that in addition to sample complexity bounds, an upper bound to the probability of error in recovery can be explicitly computed and obtained using Lemma \ref{lemma:P(Ei)} for any finite triplet $(T,K,N)$.
-Following this line of analysis, an upper bound is obtained for sparse linear regression and compared to the empirical performance of practical algorithms such as Lasso \cite{candesplan,wainwright2} in \cite{aistats}.
-It is then seen that while certain practical recovery algorithms have provably optimal asymptotic sample complexity, there is still a gap between information-theoretically attainable recovery performance and empirical performance of such algorithms.
+Another interesting aspect of our analysis is that in addition to sample complexity bounds, an upper bound to the probability of error in recovery can be explicitly computed and obtained using Lemma \ref{lemma:P(Ei)} for any finite triplet $(T,K,N)$, using the error exponent $E_N(\rho,b)$ obtained in Section \ref{subsec:lcs_analysis}.
+Following this line of analysis, an upper bound is obtained for sparse linear regression and compared to the empirical performance of practical algorithms such as Lasso \cite{candesplan,wainwright-lasso} in \cite{aistats}.
+It is then seen that while certain practical recovery algorithms have provably optimal asymptotic sample complexity, there is still a gap between information-theoretically attainable recovery performance and the empirical performance of such algorithms.
 We refer the reader to \cite{aistats} for details.